indykoning/PyPi_GrowattServer/README.md

 `api.update_mix_inverter_setting(serial_number, setting_type, parameters)` Applies the provided parameters (dictionary or array) for the specified setting on the specified inverter - See 'Inverter settings' below for more information - Appears to be limited to "mix" systems

+`api.update_ac_inverter_setting(serial_number, setting_type, parameters)` Applies the provided parameters (dictionary or array) for the specified setting on the specified _AC-coupled_ (rather than mix) inverter - See 'Inverter settings' below for more information

 ### Variables

 Some variables you may want to set.